ppannattee/ppannattee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at Tokyo Metropolitan University, specializing in deep learning and virtual reality (VR).
-My research uses AI to analyze user experience (UX) in VR, focusing on factors such as cybersickness, presence, and emotional states, with the aim of improving user interaction with immersive technologies.
+Hi, I'm Peerawat, but I also go by TK.
+I am currently pursuing a Ph.D. at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), specializing in deep learning and virtual reality (VR).
+My research focuses on leveraging AI to analyze user experience (UX) in VR, with an emphasis on factors such as cybersickness, presence, and emotional states.
+The goal is to enhance user interaction with immersive technologies and improve the overall VR experience.

-I hold an M.E. in Electrical Engineering from KMUTT, where I developed advanced methods for fingerspelling recognition in dynamic, real-world video environments, strengthening my expertise in AI applications for complex, real-world problems.
+I hold a Master's degree in Electrical Engineering from [KMUTT](https://www.kmutt.ac.th/en/), where I developed advanced methods for fingerspelling recognition in dynamic, [real-world video environments](https://home.ttic.edu/~klivescu/ChicagoFSWild.htm).
+This work strengthened my expertise in applying AI to solve complex, real-world problems.

-My goal is to leverage VR and AI to deepen our understanding of human cognition and behavior, exploring how these technologies can unlock new insights into the mind and human experience.
+I am passionate about using VR and AI to explore human cognition and behavior, aiming to unlock new insights into the mind and human experience.

-Feel free to reach out for further information.
+Feel free to reach out for more information.